simpson-says/buildweek3-simpsons-says-android/README.md

 # Simpsons Says

-In collaboration with many hard-working students at Lambda School, I have built an Android application which pulls data from a backend server.
+I have built an Android application which pulls data from a backend server (built by teammates).

 ### What Does the App Do?